Peanut Oil (Arachis hypogaea)

 Peanuts are roasted and sold as snacks, or made into oil, peanut butter and flour.

-Most of the peanuts in the USA are made into peanut butter, a national favorite.
+Most of the peanuts in the USA are made into peanut butter, a national favourite.
 An early 20th century scientist, George Washington Carver, developed hundreds of uses for peanuts and has sometimes been credited with the concept of using peanut oil for cosmetic purposes.

 Peanuts are one of the most calorific and nutritious foods – they contain protein, vitamin E and, minerals including zinc, magnesium and potassium.